devopsdays/devopsdays-web/content/events/2017-oslo/welcome.md

 <div style="text-align:left">

-<p>We have not settled the dates just yet.
+<p>Call for papers and registration will open soon.
 Follow us on Twitter, <a href="https://twitter.com/devopsdaysoslo">@devopsdaysoslo</a> for notifications.

 <p>In the meantime have a look at videos from last year's event further down on this page.</p>